Home>Christian Resources>Religious Themes and Symbols in Literature

 Authors employ religious motifs to explore profound existential questions.
 In Albert Camus’s “The Stranger,” the protagonist, Meursault, navigates a world devoid of religious meaning, symbolizing the existentialist struggle for purpose.
 The absence of religious comfort underscores the novel’s exploration of the human condition in a seemingly indifferent universe.

-Read more: What Are The 4 Themes For Advent?
+Read more: What Are The Themes Of The Four Gospels

 Cultural Reflections in Religious Imagery